paarkaa510/Finance_application/README.md

 ﻿# Fintrack_application
 # Created by: Antonio Scalfaro, Miah de Graft-Biney, Darwin Lutchman, Trang Huynh, Jonghwi Park

-Introduction:
-Fin-Track Capstone is a user-friendly web application that enables you to track your income, manage your savings, and use both income and savings to set financial goals.
-Whether you're looking to save for a vacation, a new gadget, or simply manage your daily expenses, this application provides the tools you need to stay on top of your finances.

 Table of Contents:

 Introduction